linode/docs/docs/security/setting-up-tinc.md

         sudo yum install tinc -y

-Now for the Database Server running Ubuntu 16.04 you will need to build the package because the supplied tinc version is older.
+Now for the database server running Ubuntu 16.04, you will need to build the package because the supplied tinc version is older.

 1. Install the necessary dependencies for building tinc: